Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/frontend-fundamentals/week-2/day-1/lecture-materials/fake-resume.md

 ## Fake Resume Page - Getting Started

-1. Make sure you're in your `resume_page` folder (you created this earlier for your Git/GitHub answers).
+1. Create a `resume_page` github repo for your fake resume.
+2. Commit your work at each point when directed (remember to `git add .` and then `git commit -m "your commit message here"`).
-2. From inside this folder, create two files: `index.html` and `style.css`.
+3. From inside this folder, create two files: `index.html` and `style.css`.
-3. Open the directory in your text editor and add the HTML boilerplate to your `index.html`.
+4. Open the directory in your text editor and add the HTML boilerplate to your `index.html`.
     - _HINT:_ There's a shortcut to quickly create an HTML boilerplate.
-4. Create a heading level-one tag with the name: Grumpy Cat.
+5. Create a heading level-one tag with the name: Grumpy Cat.
-5. Open the `index.html` in your browser to confirm that everything is set up properly.
+6. Open the `index.html` in your browser to confirm that everything is set up properly.
 Reminder: To open your file with your browser, from the command line, type `open index.html`

 <br>